aponamarev/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The code for this step is contained in the fifth code cell of the Traffic_Sign_Classifier-PDF.ipynb notebook.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing the distribution of the samples across classes.
+As one can observer in the histogram below the dataset is very unbalanced.
+If the classificator trained on such dataset, it may result in unbalanced classifier that will more likely to classify images as belonging the class that has a large presence in the training data.

 ![alt text][data_dist]